MQ-FOAR705/Jugueta-corpus-analysis/README.md

 More will be explained later regarding this.

+## Requirements

-## Instructions for Corpus Analysis Package
+## Instructions

+Corpus Word Frequency Analysis requires the programming language R and access to a Unix Shell Program.

+### R

+If you need to install R, please visit https://www.r-project.org and following the instructions.

+### Terminal

+Users with Mac OSX can launch the Terminal application by using Spotlight Search (shortcut is command + spacebar) to find it.

+Users with Windows can download Git for Windows as their Unix Shell Program.
+Please visit https://gitforwindows.org for instructions.

+Users with Linux can access Unix Shell Program by clicking on the Activities item on the top left of the screen and type Terminal.

+### Installation

-- Download the ``corpus-analysis`` directory from this repository and move it into the ``User`` folder on your computer.
+- Download the ``corpus-analysis`` directory from this repository and move it into the ``User`` directory on your computer.

+### Loading a corpus

 - Move your the ``.txt`` files that comprise your corpus into the ``data/corpus_input`` directory.
 I have pre-loaded a corpus of German newspaper articles in this directory already in the event that you wish to test the workflow.
 If you are analysing a new corpus, please ensure that you remove all irrelevant ``.txt`` files from the ``data/corpus_input`` folder, lest they are analysed as part of your corpus.
+You can import multiple .txt files.

+It is important that the corpus is saved in the following format:

+Line 1 - Date\
+Line 2 - Title\
+Line 3 - Subtitle\
+Line 4 - Author Information\
+Line 5 - Blank\
+Line 6 - Body Text

+If the .txt files are not saved in this format, the Unix Shell Bash Scripts will not be extracting the correct information.
+This has been designed in a way that does not alter the original corpus, but rather, the scripts create new .txt files for analysis.

+### Running the script

 - Open your the Terminal program on your machine and navigate to the ``corpus-analysis/bin`` directory.
 If you have corrected placed the ``corpus-analysis`` folder in the ``User`` folder, then you should be able to use this Terminal code to navigate there.